yuutee/NiceVim/README.md

 To use NiceVim, open Command Pallet and select `NiceVim` or `Ctrl+Alt+V`.

 # Note
-**Don't use this to the important files before take a backup.
+This is a joke package.  **Don't use this to the important files before take a backup.
 I don't take any responsibility.**